Ask yourself whether you are happy and you cease to be so.

 So where does that leave me?
 At a new beginning, I suppose.
 In a way, I'm starting over as far as social interactions of all sorts go.
 I'm looking for new people, new experiences, new interests.
 Hold me accountable, please, dear readers.
 It's far too easy for me to drop into a rut in spite of my best intentions.
 Don't let me.
 The occasional poke in the ribs or kick to the head as needed is welcome.
 No spiked heels or metal boot tips, please.

 Update: I initially wrote this about two weeks ago and, since that time, Len and I have been able to talk face-to-face and it was…… good.
 We confirmed that this isn't going to go anywhere.
+I knew that already but I needed her to say it.
 And we also affirmed our friendship.
 It's too important to both of us.
 But I told her that I need to be absent for a while and I need to relegate her back to being someone who I used to know.
 My feelings for her won't fade away quickly but they will fade.
 They have to.
 We hugged and said goodbye.
 She got in her car and I walked away.

-And though it was killing me inside, I forced myself not to look back.
+And I forced myself not to look back.